scottstensland/websocket-simpleapp/README.md

 this repo lives at https://github.com/scottstensland/websocket-simpleapp

-Here we supply the code and instructions to demonstrate WebSockets for browser side and server side
+Here we supply the code and instructions to demonstrate WebSockets for browser side and server side ...
+We will use nodejs for server development and browser javascript as our client

-Install necessary packages
+Install necessary nodejs packages

 ```
 npm install -g nodemon